 - 1. All Supervisory Bodies

+- 2. All Regulatory Bodies

-- 2. All Law Enforcement Agencies
+- 3. All Law Enforcement Agencies

-- 3. Financial Action Task Force (FATF)
+- 4. Financial Action Task Force (FATF)

-- 4. EGMONT Group-A Network of Financial Intelligence Units (Ghana has it as FIC)
+- 5. EGMONT Group-A Network of Financial Intelligence Units (FIC is a member)

-- 5. GIABA
+- 6. GIABA

-- 6. IOSCO
+7. IOSCO

-These guidelines are designed to manage the risks faced by an MO on the laundering of the proceeds of crime and shall provide protection against fraud, reputational and other risks faced by an MO.
-Consequently, an MO shall adopt a risk-based approach in the identification and management of their AML risks in line with the requirements of these guidelines.
+These Guidelines are designed to manage the risks faced by an MO on the laundering of the proceeds of crime and shall provide protection against fraud, reputational and other risks faced by an MO.
+Consequently, an MO shall adopt a risk-based approach in the identification and management of their ML/TF&PF risks in line with the requirements of these Guidelines.

-These guidelines are in accordance with the Financial Action Task Force (FATF)'s Recommendations, International Organization of Securities Commissions' (IOSCO) principles and international best practice in managing AML/ CFT & PF issues.
+These Guidelines are in accordance with the Financial Action Task Force (FATF)'s Recommendations, International Organization of Securities Commissions' (IOSCO) principles and international best practice in managing AML/ CFT & PF issues.

-An MO shall note that AML Legislation have prescribed sanctions for non-compliance.
+An MO shall note that AML/CFT&PF Legislation have prescribed sanctions for non-compliance.
 It is, therefore, in the best interest of an MO to ensure compliance at all times with the prescriptions contained herein.

-These guidelines shall be read in conjunction all AML Legislation, FATF Recommendation.
+These Guidelines shall be read in conjunction all AML/CFT&PF Legislation, FATF Recommendations.

-As part of our commitment to continual improvement, readers of these guidelines shall identify improvement opportunities and bring them to the attention of the SEC for evaluation and subsequent incorporation into these guidelines.
+As part of our commitment to continual improvement, readers of these Guidelines shall identify improvement opportunities and bring them to the attention of the SEC for evaluation and subsequent incorporation into these Guidelines.